Table of Contents :

 - Following too many books: Aspirants should avoid studying from many books at a time as they can get confused and mess up their NEET preparation.

-- Ignoring subjects: When it comes to competitive entrance exam like NEET-UG candidates should not leave a single page of any subject from the NEET syllabus unturned.
+- Ignoring subjects: When it comes to competitive entrance exams like NEET-UG, candidates should not leave a single page of any subject of the NEET syllabus unturned.

 Candidates should follow these NEET preparation tips to secure a good rank in NEET Exam.
 They should avoid all the mistakes which are mentioned here while preparing for NEET.